 Building community requires resources.
 Those resources can sometimes be people, giving of their time, energy, motivation and management.
 Sometimes the resources needed are concretely financial.
-There are several sources of loan funds for both FEC and non-FEC communities.
+There are several sources of loan funds for FEC communities.
 For any loan, the Applicant will be expected to supply the following information:

 --Purpose for which the money will be used.

 --Term of the loan and proposed method of repayment (one lump sum at the end, blended monthly payments of principal and interest, etc.).

 --Explanation of how you will generate the cash flow to repay the loan.

 --What secures the loan in the event that payments are not made when promised?
 Depending on the answer here, you may be required to have individual guarantors provide back-up security for the loan.

 The Federation has established a revolving loan fund for business initiatives and capital acquisitions of affiliated Federation communities.
 A community must be either a full member (preferably) or an officially recognized group-in-dialog with the Federation to be eligible to receive a loan from this fund.